ACEP ID:

 The appropriate Evaluation/Management code modified with a -25 modifier may be used in addition to the nerve block code to identify a significant, “separately identifiable” medical service.

-What if I use ultrasound guidance in order to perform my nerve blocks?
+4. What if I use ultrasound guidance in order to perform my nerve blocks?

-Generally, using ultrasound guidance to perform a nerve block is also a separately billable procedure.
+At times, using ultrasound guidance to perform a nerve block is also a separately billable procedure.
 CPT code 76942 [Ultrasonic guidance for needle placement (e.g., biopsy, aspiration, injection, localization device) imaging supervision and interpretation] could be coded, as well as the specific nerve block code.
 For additional information, see the ACEP Ultrasound FAQ set.

-The Retroclavicular Approach to the Infraclavicular Region (RAPTIR) is a single-injection nerve block that may be used for pain control when performing closed reduction of distal radius fractures or similar procedures.
+The Retroclavicular Approach to the Infraclavicular Region (RAPTIR) is a single-injection brachial plexus nerve block that may be used for pain control when performing closed reduction of distal radius fractures or similar procedures.
 See ACEP Now for a more detailed explanation of a RAPTIR block.

 The CPT surgical package includes “Local infiltration, metacarpal/metatarsal/digital block or topical anesthesia”; however, a RAPTIR is a regional block as opposed to the included local block and is separately reportable.

-Commercial payers may be reluctant to cover trigger point injections as the first choice for pain management, except in cases where joint movement is impaired, the muscle cannot be fully stretched or is locked in a fixed position.
+Commercial payers may be reluctant to cover Trigger Point Injections as the first choice for pain management, except in cases where joint movement is impaired, the muscle cannot be fully stretched or is locked in a fixed position.

 The best practice is to include documentation that indicates conservative/noninvasive treatment, e.g., oral pain medication, heat/cold treatment, massage therapy, etc., has been tried and failed.